LargeEagle/ORS-extension/README.md

 ## Introduce:

-To save man power, using chrome extension to import checkbox list question items for ORS admin question builder.
+To save man power and improve efficiency, using chrome extension to import checkbox list question items for ORS admin question builder.

 ## Reference: